codenamehannah/codenamehannah/README.md

 🌐 On a mission to make the internet a better place, one line of code at a time.
 If you share a passion for coding, backend magic, or just want to connect, feel free to reach out!
 Let's learn and build together. 🤝

 🌟 Open to collaborations and always eager to contribute to exciting projects.
-Check out my repositories below and let's create some amazing software together! 🚀
+Check out my repositories and LinkedIn below! 🚀